Enzo Ferrari Biography

 Childhood & Early Life

-Enzo Ferrari was born in on 18 February 1898 in the small town of Modena, Italy.
+Enzo Ferrari was born on 18 February 1898 in the small town of Modena, Italy.
 He was born to a manufacturer called Alfredo Ferrari and grew up in Modena without any formal education.

-He had a passion for race cars and race car driving since a very early age in his life and decided that he wanted to be a racing driver at the tender age of 10, when his father took him to see the 1908 Circuit di Bologna.
+He had a passion for race cars and race car driving from a very early age in his life and decided that he wanted to be a racing driver at the tender age of 10 when his father took him to see the 1908 Circuit di Bologna.
 He went to many other race car competitions after this and these competitions left a very strong impression on his mind.

 In 1914, Ferrari started working as a teacher at the Lathe Operator School in the Modena fire brigade’s workshop.

-During the WWI, in 1916, both his father and brother died due to the outbreak of the Italian flu.
+During WWI, in 1916, both his father and brother died due to the outbreak of the Italian flu.
 Around the same time he was called to join the war and was assigned to the Third Alpine Regiment, Val Seriana.
 He contracted the 1918 flu pandemic, which led to his discharge during the end of the war.

 Continue Reading Below